-The Latest: South Korea considers delaying school reopenings
+The Latest: Afghan health minister tests positive for virus

 India is also using its Navy to bring back stranded citizens.
 The country suspended all international travel in March before going into a strict lockdown to slow COVID-19 cases.

-China and South Korea both reported more coronavirus infections Friday after reopening economies damaged by devastating outbreaks.
+SEOUL, South Korea - China and South Korea both reported more coronavirus infections Friday after reopening economies damaged by devastating outbreaks.
 Around the globe, governments are opting to accept the risks of easing pandemic-fighting restrictions that left huge numbers of people without income or safety nets.

 In the U.S., some governors are disregarding or creatively interpreting White House guidelines in easing their states’ lockdowns and letting businesses reopen.
 An Associated Press analysis found 17 states appeared to have not met one of the key benchmarks set by the White House for loosening up - a 14-day downward trajectory in new cases or positive test rates.